 Buyers who are interested in finding out about the property taxes on a prospective home have a couple of ways to find out.
 They can use one of the online property-tax calculators that use previously assessed value and then extrapolate from that.
 They can also go to the county courthouse and check the assessor’s records.
 And it never hurts to consult a local real estate agent.

-What Can You Do If Your Los Angeles Property Taxes Are Too High?
+What Can You Do If Your Riverside Property Taxes Are Too High?

 Itis estimated that from 30% to 60% of properties in this country have been assessed too high, and this means that a lot of people are paying more in property taxes than they should.
 If you think this is your case – and are a seller who wants to make a sweeter deal for a buyer – you can appeal the assessed value of your home.
 You can’t challenge the property tax rate, but you can appeal the appraised/assessed value of your home.
 Often the erroneous assessment boils down to simple things like errors in square-footage calculations and renovations that didn’t ever come off.

-Even if the assessment turns out to be correct, you still have ways to lower your property taxes in Los Angeles.
+Even if the assessment turns out to be correct, you still have ways to lower your property taxes in Riverside.
 There are, for example, programs offering tax deductions and exemptions for veterans, disabled people, and those who have agricultural land.

 There always the old standby homestead exemption to help exempt a portion of your home’s value from taxation, And remember that paying property taxes early can get you a discount.